School Boards Matter

 Candidate survey questions

-Why are you running for school board?
+Why are you running for school board, and what qualifications do you bring to the role?

-Your School Board Candidates for 2025
+School Board Members Elected in 2025

 New Castle County